Hybrid Gaussian-cubic radial basis functions for scattered data interpolation: Numerical Tests

 \subsection{Interpolation of normal fault data}

-Next, an interpolation test has been performed for synthetic geophysical data.
-For this, a synthetic dataset representing the vertical distance of the surface of a stratigraphic horizon from a reference surface has been considered \citep{Martin2010}.
+Next, an interpolation test is performed for synthetic geophysical data.
+For this, a synthetic dataset representing the vertical distance of the surface of a stratigraphic horizon from a reference surface is considered \citep{Martin2010}.
 The data set contains a lithological unit displaced by a normal fault.
 The foot wall has very small variations in elevations whereas the elevation in the hanging wall is significantly variable representing two large sedimentary basins.
 This data contains the surface information at irregularly spaced $78$ locations in the 2500 $km^2$ domain as shown in Figure \ref{fig:compareinterp}.
-This data has been reconstructed at $501\times501$ i.e. $251001$ regularly spaced new locations using hybrid radial basis interpolation.
+This data has been reconstructed at $501\times501$, i.e., $251001$ regularly spaced new locations using hybrid radial basis interpolation.
 Although the used data is synthetic, the exact solution is not known.
-Optimization has been performed for this case, using the cost function, generated by the LOOCV scheme, which has been explained earlier.
-The optimal value of the shape parameter are $\epsilon=0.4318$, $\alpha = 0.7265$, and $\beta=0.4440$.
+Figure \ref{fig:vario} shows different variogram model for this data.
+Optimization has been performed for this case, using the cost function, generated by the LOOCV scheme, which was explained earlier.
+The optimal value of the parameters are $\epsilon=0.4318$, $\alpha = 0.7265$, and $\beta=0.4440$.
 Since we have already observed that the optimum value of $\epsilon$ is similar for the Gaussian kernel and the hybrid kernel, we compare the interpolation outputs with the Gaussian kernel using the same shape parameter as the hybrid one.

-Figure \ref{fig:compareinterp} shows the interpolation of this fault data with various interpolation techniques like, MATLAB's linear and cubic interpolation, ordinary kriging, the Gaussian RBF and the hybrid RBF interpolation.
-It can be seen that the conventional Gaussian kernel does not interpolate this data properly, and the interpolation using hybrid kernel performs nice interpolation in agreement with the other approaches.
+Figure \ref{fig:compareinterp} shows the interpolation of this fault data with various interpolation techniques like, MATLAB's linear and cubic interpolation, ordinary and universal kriging, Gaussian RBF and hybrid RBF interpolation.
+It can be seen that the conventional Gaussian kernel (and Inverse Distance approach) does not interpolate this data properly, and the interpolation using the hybrid kernel provides interpolation in good agreement with the Ordinary and the Universal kriging.